Overview

 Corridor Implications

-The Investment Law governs the non-mining investment ecosystem that the corridor enables: port operations, railway concessions, logistics companies, processing facilities, and associated services.
-The LAR concession and the port expansion operate under this framework.
-Our monitoring assesses whether investment law protections translate into equitable outcomes for Angolan communities and workers, not just foreign investors.
+The Investment Law shapes the non-mining investment ecosystem that the corridor enables: port operations, railway concessions, logistics companies, processing facilities, and associated services.
+The LAR concession and the port expansion may also be governed by concession contracts, sector regulation, public procurement rules, port and transport law, and project-specific instruments.
+Our monitoring assesses whether investment protections translate into equitable outcomes for Angolan communities and workers, not just foreign investors.

 Investment Framework Analysis